Office of Community Standards & Commuter Services

 Find off-campus housing

-Rowan University has partnered with Places4Students.com, a company that specializes in providing Off-Campus Housing solutions for post-secondary students.
+Rowan University is partners with Places4Students.com, a company that specializes in providing Off-Campus Housing solutions for post-secondary students.
 This service is FREE for all students to use as an effective method of finding a place to live off-campus or finding a roommate.
 Students need not register to search listings.

 - Students can click here to view rental listings for the Glassboro area.